e-Residency and Tax Residency

 E-residency does not have any direct influence on the tax residency; holding Estonian e-Residency does not confer Estonian tax residency.

-Regardless of someone’s e-Residency status, a person must always pay personal tax in the country in which he or she lives and works.
-In Estonia, for example, a person must pay Estonian personal tax if he or she has been living there for at least 183 consecutive days over a 12 month period.
+Regardless of someone’s e-Residency status, a person must always pay personal tax in the country in which he or she is a tax resident.
+In Estonia, for example, a person is regarded as a tax resident of Estonia if his or hers place of residence (the place where he or she permanently or primarily lives) is in Estonia or if he or she has been living here for at least 183 days over a consecutive 12 month period.

 For e-Residents who have established Estonian companies, it is important to note that there is a difference between personal tax obligations and corporate tax obligations.

 In general, if business activity is conducted online and you receive income from around the globe, your Estonian OÜ would be tax resident in Estonia.
-However, if your business activity is conducted physically in a different country or your income primarily comes from a different country, your company is likely to be taxed there too.
+However, if your business activity is conducted physically in a different country your company is likely to be taxed there too.
+When the company’s activities abroad create a permanent establishment the business profits attributable to the permanent establishment are taxed in the country where it is situated.

-An Estonian e-Resident company can generally avoid double taxation if business activity is conducted abroad.
-If profits that are taxable abroad are payed out as dividends in Estonia, Estonian tax may be exempted.
+An Estonian e-resident company can generally avoid double taxation if business activity is conducted abroad.
+If profits that are taxable abroad are paid out as dividends in Estonia, these profits might not be subject to tax in Estonia.

 You can find more information about tax residency here: http://www.emta.ee/eng/tax-residency